errikos/ada-showoff/index.md

 * Harlem Shake (February 2013)
 * North West (Kim Kardashian + Kanye West) (15th June 2013)
 * #BreakTheInternet by Kim Kardashian (12th November 2014)

+{% include plots/leon/counts_other.html %}

+Wow, it seems that a wedding of the Royal Family, is as popular as an impending end of the world!
+Who knew...

 ## Some interesting observations